flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 Question: List the odds for each betting option in Baccarat.
+Q: In baccarat, how are the odds calculated?
 Answer: Below are the odds for each betting option in Baccarat:
 * Player Bet: Pays 1 to 1, standard odds.
 * Banker Bet: Also pays 1 to 1, but a 5% commission is automatically deducted from the winning amount.